Many Experience Similar Feelings About Their Seizures

 You’re not alone

-Many of the 3.5 million people who are living with epilepsy in the US share anxious feelings and worry about their seizures.
+Nearly 3.5 million people are living with epilepsy in the US.
+Many of them share anxious feelings and worry about their seizures.

 Anxious feelings around seizures are driven by real experiences